 People experiencing trauma and toxic stress often have difficulty regulating their emotional responses when facing challenges in school, life, and relationships.
 Mind Matters’ lessons teach people aged 12 and up to heal from Adverse Childhood Experiences (ACEs) and other negative experiences with innovative methods based on current research and neuroscience.
 These skills give individuals a way to take charge of their emotions and improve their states of mind.
 Participants learn to address their physical, relational, and mental health needs.

-Below please find tools and grant aids for the Sexual Risk Avoidance adaptations of Love Notes and Relationship Smarts PLUS that we hope you will find helpful.
+Below please find tools and grant aids for the Sexual Risk Avoidance adaptation of Love Notes that we hope you will find helpful.
 Let us know if there is other information that you would find useful.

 Email Emma@DibbleInstitute.org for a free 30-day review copy of any of our programs.
 Please let us know that you are interested in Title V Competitive funding.